Strontium-90: ^{90}Sr contamination in the environment

-Strontium-90 is not quite as likely as caesium-137 to be released as a part of a nuclear reactor accident because it is much less volatile, but is probably the most dangerous component of the radioactive fallout from a nuclear weapon.
+^{90}Sr is not quite as likely as to be released as a part of a nuclear reactor accident because it is much less volatile, but is probably the most dangerous component of the radioactive fallout from a nuclear weapon.

-A study of hundreds of thousands of deciduous teeth, collected by Dr. Louise Reiss and her colleagues as part of the Baby Tooth Survey, found a large increase in ^{90}Sr levels through the 1950s and early 1960s.
+A study of hundreds of thousands of deciduous teeth, collected by Dr.Louise Reiss and her colleagues as part of the Baby Tooth Survey, found a large increase in ^{90}Sr levels through the 1950s and early 1960s.
 The study's final results showed that children born in St. Louis, Missouri, in 1963 had levels of ^{90}Sr in their deciduous teeth that was 50 times higher than that found in children born in 1950, before the advent of large-scale atomic testing.
-Reviewers of the study predicted that the fallout would cause increased incidence of disease in those who absorbed strontium-90 into their bones.
+Reviewers of the study predicted that the fallout would cause increased incidence of disease in those who absorbed ^{90}Sr into their bones.
 However, no follow up studies of the subjects have been performed, so the claim is untested.

 An article with the study's initial findings was circulated to U.S. President John F. Kennedy in 1961, and helped convince him to sign the Partial Nuclear Test Ban Treaty with the United Kingdom and Soviet Union, ending the above-ground nuclear weapons testing that placed the greatest amounts of nuclear fallout into the atmosphere.

-The Chernobyl disaster released roughly 10 PBq, or about 5% of the core inventory, of strontium-90 into the environment.
-The Kyshtym disaster released strontium-90 and other radioactive material into the environment.
+The Chernobyl disaster released roughly 10 PBq, or about 5% of the core inventory, of into the environment.
+The Kyshtym disaster released ^{90}Sr and other radioactive material into the environment.
 It is estimated to have released 20 MCi (800 PBq) of radioactivity.
-The Fukushima Daiichi disaster had from the accident until 2013 released 0.1 to 1 PBq of strontium-90 in the form of contaminated cooling water into the Pacific Ocean.
+The Fukushima Daiichi disaster had from the accident until 2013 released 0.1to 1PBq of in the form of contaminated cooling water into the Pacific Ocean.